A year and a half ago I wrote an article called “Why I’m Not a Non-Diet Dietitian.”

 I had planned on writing more about the topic, but honestly, I haven’t had much more to say and the original article still sums up the majority of my thoughts even though I have been in the field for almost twice as long now.

-I believe that it is the interventions used that are flawed, rather than people inherently not being able to succeed with weight-loss.
-And I think that it is okay for dietitians to be talking about deliberately aiming for weight-loss as one of many approaches to improving overall health.
+I believe that it is the strategies used that are flawed, rather than people inherently not being able to succeed with weight loss.
+And I think that it is okay for dietitians to be talking about deliberately aiming for weight loss as part of one of many approaches to improving overall health.

 Feedback on the Original Article

-When I wrote the article, I was actually pretty concerned about getting a lot of criticism from particularly passionate HAES practitioners.
+When I wrote the article, I was pretty concerned about getting a lot of criticism from passionate HAES practitioners.
 I know I’m not alone with this fear.
 I don’t know what percentage of dietitians lean strongly towards HAES principles, but I feel like the ones who do often are more passionate about having a voice and sharing their messages than those who aren’t.

-With these dietitians the emphasis still isn’t necessarily on weight-loss.
+With these dietitians, the emphasis still isn’t necessarily on weight-loss.
 Often, they are looking at similar non-weight related factors and areas of the diet to improve the client’s quality of life.
-The only major difference I see is instead of a weight-neutral approach, they are still aiming for weight-loss as one of the pieces of the puzzle to aid in certain aspects of health.
+The only major difference I see is instead of a weight-neutral approach, they are still aiming for weight loss as one of the pieces of the puzzle to aid in certain aspects of health.

 Why am I Writing a Part 2?

 I can’t even remember when the last time I wrote a blog post was.
 I’m very lucky that the SEO on this blog is solid and >80% of the traffic comes from Google searches rather than social media, but I’ve got to be honest when I say that the reach probably isn’t worth the effort.
 But based on the conversations I have had I think people care enough for it to be worthwhile for me to do a part 2.